lachu7/How-to-allow-remote-connections-in-Docker-/README.md

 ## Conclusion

-So this is how we establish or allow remote connections
+So this is how we establish or allow remote connections in Docker.
+Hope my small piece of work will be useful to you all.
+Thank you!